 If you’re trying to lose weight, you’ve probably compared the number of calories burned by different types of exercise and noticed that cardiovascular exercise burns more calories per hour than weight training.
+For women who suffer from hormonal imbalances, injections are vital, but they don’t do all the work.
 While this is true, it’s only part of the picture.
 The amount of energy your body burns at rest, known as the basal metabolic rate, depends on the proportion of fat to muscle in your build.
 The more muscle you have, the more calories your body uses up even when you’re not exercising.
 As a result, weight training can help you lose weight even when you’re at rest.

 Other Benefits of Strength Training

 Many athletes make weight training part of their workout, even if upper-body strength isn’t part of their sport.
 Among other reasons, this is because weight training can help reduce the risk of damage to your body’s muscles and tendons.
 Strengthening the muscles around joints such as the knee helps the joint absorb shock and prevents injury, according to the American Academy of Orthopaedic Surgeons.
 Additionally, this type of exercise strengthens the bones, reducing the risk of osteoporosis later in life.